martinproks/cosmeticthread3d/README.md

 - `cosmeticthread3d_part.py` - all the working code for console mode for Part version of threads.

+- `cosmeticthread3d_partdesign.py` - all the working code for console mode for PartDesign version of threads.

 - `cosmeticthread3d_Gui.py` - GUI buttons and menus called from InitGui.py.

 - `ct3dGuiTools.py` - tools for cosmeticthread3d_Gui.

 - `MetricCoarse1st.py` - tabularized parameters for metric coarse threads, preffered selection (1st) according to ISO 261

-- `MetricCoarse2nd.py`, `MetricCoarse3th.py`, `MetricFine1st.py`, `MetricFine2nd.py`, `MetricFine3th.py` - tabularized parameters...
+- `MetricCoarse2nd.py`, `MetricCoarse3th.py`, `MetricFine1st.py`, `MetricFine2nd.py`, `MetricFine3th.py`, ... - basic geometrich parameters of the threads.

 ## Notes to implementation

-There are more functions and classes for threads (at least it is planned).
+There are more functions and classes for threads.

 * **P0** - **Part** version, **type 0** of geometry representation.
   The whole work is based on Part objects and it is dedicated to be used on Part geometry.
 Do not mix it with PartDesign, there are non-compatible problems.